Olivia Chow wins crowded race for mayor of Toronto

 The mayoral byelection was launched after former mayor Mr Tory, 68, a moderate conservative, stepped down in February, hours after the Toronto Star newspaper reported he had an affair with a 31-year-old staffer during the Covid-19 pandemic.

-Just months earlier, Mr Tory had cruised into a third term, securing over 60%.
+Just months earlier, Mr Tory had cruised into a third term, securing over 60% of the vote.

 This was Toronto's first mayoral race without an incumbent since 2014 and no clear centre-right successor to Mr Tory emerged.